flyteorg/flytelab/projects/weather_forecasting/README.md

 ### Model Architecture

-For the prototype, we'll start with a linear regression model using `statsmodel`, which is able to express a confidence interval of its predictions.
+For the prototype, we'll start with an SGD regression model using `sklearn`, which is able to express a confidence interval of its predictions.

 ## Extensions